South Korean chat room operator gets 40 years for blackmail

 In this March 25, 2020, file photo, Cho Ju-bin, centre, leader of South Korea's online sexual blackmail ring which is so called "Nth room," is surrounded by journalists while walking out of a police station as he is transferred to prosecutors' office for further investigation in Seoul, South Korea.
 (Kim Hong-Ji/Pool Photo via AP, File)

-SEOUL, KOREA, REPUBLIC OF -- The operator of an online chat room in South Korea was sentenced Thursday to 40 years in prison for blackmailing women, including minors, into filming sexually explicit video and selling them to others.
+SEOUL, KOREA, REPUBLIC OF -- The operator of online chat rooms in South Korea was sentenced Thursday to 40 years in prison on charges of blackmailing dozens of women, including minors, into filming sexually explicit videos and selling them to others.

-Cho has maintained he only cheated victims into making such video but didn't blackmail or coerce them, forcing some of the victims to testify in court.
+Cho has maintained he only cheated victims into making such videos but didn't blackmail or coerce them, prompting some of the victims to testify in court.

-Kim said the court decided to isolate Cho from society for a prolonged period in consideration of his attitude and the seriousness and evil influence of his crime.
+Kim said the court decided to isolate Cho from society for a prolonged period in consideration of his attitude and the seriousness of his crime.

 Both Cho and prosecutors, who had requested a life sentence, have one week to appeal.